Chevrolet Corvette (C7): Development and introduction

 GM executives began planning the next-generation (C7) Corvette sports car in 2007.
-The car was originally planned for the 2011 model year, but was delayed.
+The car was originally planned for the 2011 model year, but by then it was delayed.
 Mid-engine and rear-engine layouts had been considered, but the front mid-engine, rear-wheel-drive platform was chosen to keep costs lower.

 The lead exterior designer of the C7 Corvette was Hwasup Lee, whose team completed the design between 2010 and 2011.
 The design director for the C7 was Kirk Bennion and the design was approved by the division's design director, Tom Peters, in 2011.

 The 2014 Corvette debuted on Sunday, January 13, 2013, in Detroit at the North American International Auto Show.
 Chevrolet also showed the new crossed flags logo for the Corvette.